NomNomNow brings a new research angle to the investigation of Dilated Cardiomyopathy (DCM)

 What is DCM and why do we need to study it?

 Dilated Cardiomyopathy (DCM) is a heart disease that may lead to congestive heart failure or sudden death 1.
-There are different forms of DCM which are caused by different risk factors.
-For example, Doberman Pinschers and Great Danes are genetically at higher risk of developing typical DCM 2,3, whereas diet has been suggested as a potential factor in the development of DCM in other breeds, such as Golden Retrievers.
-Diets deficient in taurine were previously known to cause DCM 4–7.
-Learn more about the potential association between diet and DCM here and here.
+Some breeds, such as Doberman Pinschers and Great Danes, are genetically at higher risk of developing typical DCM 2,3.
+Certain balanced commercial diets have recently been suggested as a potential factor in the development of DCM in “atypical” breeds.
+Other diets deficient in taurine and taurine precursors have been previously shown to cause DCM 4–7.

 Why are we specifically concerned about Golden Retrievers?

 Historically Golden Retrievers were not thought particularly susceptible to DCM.
-Therefore, a recent increase of DCM reports in this breed has greatly alarmed pet parents and veterinarians 3,8.
-Some researchers assume that a relative deficiency of taurine, an amino acid commonly found in meat, may be responsible because it was observed that DCM symptoms in Golden Retrievers were improved after supplementation with taurine 4,5.
-Many Golden Retrievers but not all had low levels of taurine in the blood 9.
-However, since DCM in Goldens has been historically rare, the true causes remain unclear, although certain genetic lines of Goldens have been shown to be susceptible to taurine-deficient DCM 4.
-The role of grain-free diets has not yet been conclusively established in this breed, but some researchers feel strongly that there is a strong association.
+Therefore, a recent increase of DCM reports in this breed has understandably alarmed pet parents and veterinarians 3,8.
+Some researchers assume that a relative deficiency of taurine, an amino acid commonly found in meat, may be responsible because it was observed that DCM symptoms in some Golden Retrievers were improved after supplementation with taurine 4,5.
+Many but not all Golden Retrievers had low levels of taurine in the blood even on balanced commercial diets 9.
+Certain genetic lines of Goldens have been shown to be particularly susceptible to taurine-deficient DCM 4.
+The role of grain-free diets has not yet been conclusively established in this breed 10,11, but some researchers feel strongly that there is an association.